-The Yorkshire Dales can be both a picture of peace and tranquillity or a contrasting wild, windswept landscape.
+The Yorkshire Dales is a land of peace and tranquillity but also a wild, windswept landscape.
 Each valley or 'dale' has an unmistakable character, set against extensive heather moorland tops.
-From crags and pavements to an underground labyrinth of cave networks.
-Some of the finest limestone scenery in Great Britain is to be found here.
+From crags and pavements to an underground labyrinth of cave networks, some of the finest limestone scenery in the United Kingdom can be found in the Dales.

-In the ice age, the area around Ribblehead and upper Ribblesdale was the underside of a huge glacier.
-When the ice thawed, small rounded elongated egg-shaped hillocks called 'drumlins' remained.
-Believed to have been formed by massive frictional forces as the ice sheets were dragged along the ground.
-The drumlin field at Ribblehead is considered to be one of the finest examples of this in England.
+During the ice age, the area around Ribblehead and upper Ribblesdale was the underside of a huge glacier.
+Subsequently, as the ice receded, small rounded elongated egg-shaped hillocks called 'drumlins' remained.
+These drumlins are believed to have been formed by massive frictional forces dragging the ice sheets along the ground.
+The drumlin field at Ribblehead is considered to be one of the finest examples of this in the country.

 Photographing the Yorkshire Dales

-For keen snappers and professionals alike, the Yorkshire Dales are a firm number 10 on the Shutter-Richter scale.
-Popular spots include the iconic Ribblehead Viaduct nestling amongst the Three Peaks.
-Malham Tarn and the cove at Malhamdale along with the nearby, lesser-known Goredale Ska are well worth checking out.
+For the keen snappers and professionals alike, the Yorkshire Dales is at a firm number 10 on the Shutter-Richter scale.
+Popular spots include the iconic Ribblehead Viaduct nestling within the Three Peaks close to Horton-in-Ribblesdale.

 Upper Wharfedale is the classic Dales landscape.
-The upstream end of the River Wharfe is set in a V-shaped valley hosting photogenic villages and age-old stone barns dotted around the surrounding fields.
-The villages of Kettlewell, Buckden and Starbotton are well worth a mosey around.
+The upstream end of the River Wharfe is set in a V-shaped valley, home to picturesque villages and age-old stone barns scattered in the surrounding fields.
+The villages of Kettlewell, Buckden and Starbotton are certainly worth a nosey.

-Furthermore, Wensleydale will be familiar to anyone who likes their cheese or Wallace and Gromit: the eponymous cheese made here is famous the world over.
-However, cheese isn't the only thing this charming Dale has to offer.
-Nestling in the valley, by the River Ure, are several quintessential Dales villages such as Askrigg and Hawes to explore.
+Furthermore, Wensleydale will be familiar to anyone partial to a bit of cheese.
+The world-famous favourite snack of Wallace and Gromit is made right here.
+However, cheese isn't the only offering from this charming Dale.
+Nestling in the valley, by the River Ure, are several quintessential Dales villages such as Askrigg and Hawes just waiting to be explored.

-Hardraw Force is an idyllic garden of Eden.
-The waterfall is set in picture-perfect surrounds and can be found at the rear of the Green Dragon pub just outside Hawes.
+Hardraw Force is a lush garden of Eden.
+This waterfall is set in picture-perfect surrounds.
+To find it head to the Green Dragon pub just outside Hawes.

-To conclude, one of the hundreds of monasteries dissolved during the reign of Henry VIII, Bolton Priory sits on the banks of the River Wharfe and provides a grand view from a distance.
-Unlike many of the ruined monasteries, this 12th century, Augustinian Abbey is still a working church.
+To conclude, one of the hundreds of monasteries dissolved during the reign of Henry VIII, Bolton Priory sits on the banks of the River Wharfe.
+This 12th century, Augustinian Abbey offers a grand view from a distance and unlike many of Britains ruined monasteries, this one is still a working church.

-All in all, the Yorkshire Dales hold enough memory card fodder to keep you busier than a one-armed paper hanger with winnits.
+All in all, the Yorkshire Dales hold enough memory card fodder to keep you busier than a one-armed paper hanger with a serious case of the winnits.

 Completely Useless Facts about the Yorkshire Dales